|Vintage Pulp||Dec 6 2017|

 A while back we shared a pair of wonderfully summery promo images featuring Japanese actress Terumi Azuma, and today we have a poster for one of her films.
 As usual, no western release means no official English title, but very roughly it’s Get Wet and Stand.
 That’s not particularly illuminating, we know, but until we see the movie ourselves, that’s all the info we can offer.
 That and the fact that it was made in 1976 by Nikkatsu Studios as part of its softcore roman porno collection, it’s based on the writings of a novelist who calls himself I. Hong, and it’s a comedy.
 Speaking of moisture, see below.

 |Femmes Fatales||Jul 8 2011|

-Above, two brilliant shots of Japanese actress Terumi Azuma, who debuted in Nikkatsu Studios’ 1974 roman porno flick Ikenie fujin, aka Wife To Be Sacrificed, and went on to build a career in cinema and television that continues today.
+Above, two brilliant shots of Japanese actress Terumi Azuma, who debuted in Nikkatsu Studios’ 1974 roman porno flick Ikenie fujin, aka Wife To Be Sacrificed, became one of pinku's first mainstream stars, and built a career in cinema and television that continues today.
 These images are circa 1975.